Teddy Bridgewater Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Matchup vs. Kansas City

-- In two matchups against the Chiefs, Bridgewater averaged 283.5 passing yards per game, 45.0 yards more than his over/under in Saturday's game.
+- Bridgewater averaged 283.5 passing yards per game in two matchups against the Chiefs, 162.0 yards higher than his over/under for Saturday.

-- Bridgewater threw a touchdown pass in both of those contests against the Chiefs, and threw multiple TD passes against them one time.
+- Bridgewater had a touchdown pass in both of those games against the Chiefs, and threw multiple TD passes against them once.

 - Note: Bridgewater's stats vs. Chiefs date back to 2016.